EPS (Experiment Planning System)

 The EPS Derived Events allow the user to define events derived from already existing events by applying a number of operations.

-In order to include them a new file called derived_events.def
+In order to include them a new file called derived_events.def must be present in the same directory

 where the file events definition file is.